At Westhead Lathom St James' CE Primary School reading is taught in the following way:

 - Clear provision mapping is in place across school for all interventions and a cycle of review in place in order to assess the impact of these interventions as well as earlier identification of those requiring intervention.

 - In KS2, reading is taught through whole class reading sessions.
 Teachers make good use of the KLIPs documents to plan for and assess pupils’ progress in reading.
 The teachers in KS2 also monitor individual reading and encourage a love of reading by promoting good quality texts in the class libraries and through the use of reading challenges.
 The teachers in KS2 also make good use of children’s individual reading records to track children’s frequency and volume of reading.

 - Whole class reading is also employed during English lessons across school.
 These sessions include modelling by the class teacher and immersion in the text for all pupils.
 Children are encouraged to respond to texts in a variety of ways including through discussion, drama, role play and writing.
 Responses during this reading section of a unit are then referred back to during gathering content and writing sessions in order that pupils can draw upon what they have read to influence their own writing.

-Below is a useful link for parents on the articulation of each of the phonemes taught in the Letters and Sounds Programme.
+Below is a useful link for parents on the articulation of each of the phonemes taught in the Red Rose Phonics Programme.